zwxbest/mybatis-generator-core/README.md

 replace  origin mybatis-generator-core 1.3.6 in your local repository with this.

-Then regenerated use maven plugin 1.3.6
+Then regenerated using maven plugin 1.3.6

 It will not override the existing content,only add the content you delete.